woman's divorce

 Child Support in North Dakota:

-Child support is to be paid to the state disbursement office, which will in turn issue the payment to the other parent.
+Child support is paid to the state disbursement office, which will in turn issue the payment to the other parent.
 An income withholding order may be used to enforce child support orders and withholding payments will also be paid to the state disbursement office.

 Termination of parental rights does not automatically terminate child support, unless by an order of the court.
 If the court does end a parent's duty to support a child, it doesn't relieve the duty to pay back child support.